Academics FAQ

 Students debarred from appearing in the end-term examination due to a shortage of attendance will be awarded a Fail Grade for those subjects.
 The student has to appear for these subjects as backlog papers in subsequent odd/even semesters.

 A student must have at least 80% attendance for appearing in the end-term examination.
-The Dean of Academics may allow up to 65% due to sickness, natural calamities, or other issues on a case-by-case basis.
+The Dean of Instructions may allow up to 65% due to sickness, natural calamities, or other issues on a case-by-case basis.
 The student should produce supporting documents to explain the shortage of attendance.

 The maximum duration of any program is twice the nominal duration counted from the year of admission.
 The nominal duration of a B.Tech. program is four years.
 Therefore, the maximum duration for completion is eight years from the year of taking the admission.